 I felt the need to change and searched very hard to find out how I could do it.
 The search, the reasons for the search I could never quite put into words—I wanted peace, a spiritual peace, and wanted to experience mystical states and to be free from all the different and miserable states that I normally felt.

-Belsebuub states that in 1990 he discovered a modern day esoteric school that taught the techniques needed for spiritual transformation.
-As he describes, “when I came across something that actually worked, I applied myself to it wholeheartedly, was as as though something very valuable had been given to me, which it had been.”
-5 During this time he states that he began a gradual process of enlightenment, a process he continues to this day.
+Belsebuub states that in 1990 he discovered a modern day esoteric school that taught practices for lasting spiritual change.
+As he describes, “when I came across something that actually worked, I applied myself to it wholeheartedly, was as as though something very valuable had been given to me, which it had been.”5 During this time he states that he began the path of the spiritual sun/son, which he continues on to this day.

 In 1999, Belsebuub helped found a new spiritual organization in Australia and was elected to lead it by its members.
 Looking for a way to reach a global audience as quickly as possible, he turned to the internet (still in its infancy) and created a plan for publishing a series of online courses.
-Online learning was also a relatively new concept in those days, and online courses about spirituality were rare or non-existent.
+Online learning was also a relatively new concept, and online courses about spirituality were rare or non-existent.

-In 2001, Belsebuub began publishing these new online courses, starting first with a course on astral travel and dreams, followed weeks after the end of the astral travel and dreams course by the Searching Within course.
+In 2001, Belsebuub began publishing these new online courses, starting first with a course on astral travel and dreams, followed weeks after by the Searching Within course.
 Interest in the course developed quickly.
 People from around the world began connecting online through a common spiritual interest to explore something new, which generated a high level of excitement and engagement from those who signed up.
 Belsebuub wrote the course material a week at a time, often publishing it immediately once finished.
 He then went back and continued to revise and correct the PDFs and incorporate new material, such as questions he had answered.

 All the courses Belsebuub published were free, as he works according to the principle that spirituality is a gift from the universe and should be passed on in the same way.
 For this reason he has never charged for teaching or received any royalties for his books.